 At The Edge of a New Empire

-With the end of the old Empire in 1804, Aachen would find itself being traded among the great Empires of the day.
+With the end of the old Empire in 1804, Aachen would be traded among the great Empires of the day.
 In 1797 Aachen would become part of Revolutionary France.
-Under Napoleon, both he and his wife would visit, followed many other French officers and officials.
-Under French rule, the monasteries, guilds and other Imperial institutions were dissolved, their treasures stolen and taken to the Louvre and the city walls were dismantled.
+Under Napoleon, both he and his wife would visit, followed by many other French officers and officials.
+Under French rule, the monasteries, guilds, and other Imperial institutions were dissolved, their treasures stolen and taken to the Louvre, and the city walls were dismantled.
 It was the definitive end to Aachen’s civic privileges.

 In 1815, following the defeat of Napoleon, Prussia found itself in control of Aachen.
 Many of the treasures stolen by the French were returned, and the King sought to reinvigorate the lost imperial traditions of the city.
 In 1822, in the high classicism of Berlin, King Friedrich Wilhelm III of Prussia ordered the construction of the Theater and Elisenbrunnen.
 Aachen would remain one of Europe’s premier resort destinations.

 With the industrial revolution came the railroad and urbanization.
 New districts were planned and laid out.
 Burtscheid, originally its own village outside the city walls, was integrated into Aachen proper.
 Likewise, the Frankenberg castle became the center of a new city park, surrounded by the houses of the city’s new middle class.
-Quite a bit of these districts can still be seen, with their high quality late historicist architecture.
+Quite a bit of this district can still be seen, with its high-quality, late historicist architecture.

-On a sadder note, the proximity to Belgium ensured that the Art Nouveau would find prominence in the cityscape of Aachen.
-Unfortunately virtually none of these building survived the war.
+On a sadder note, the proximity to Belgium ensured that Art Nouveau would find prominence in the cityscape of Aachen.
+Unfortunately, virtually none of these buildings survived the war.

 Aachen is a city with an ancient history but a mostly modern cityscape.
-To dig deep into Aachen’s past, you have to look in-depth at the few buildings which survive.
-As a result, Aachen may not be the ideal destination for someone looking for a more relaxing, ambiance infused trip in Europe.
-For that I would recommend a nearby city like Maastrict or Namur, or even Liege.
-For those interested in the unique architecture that the city offers, you can spend quite a bit of time here.
+To dig deep into Aachen’s past, you have to look at the few surviving buildings.
+As a result, Aachen may not be the ideal destination for someone looking for a more relaxing, ambiance-infused trip in Europe.
+I would recommend a nearby city like Maastricht, Namur, or even Liege.
+For those interested in the city’s unique architecture, you can spend quite a bit of time here.